Anubisyy/COMPSCI180_website/project4.md

 </style>

 # CS 180 Project 4: Stitching Photo Mosaics
-## Part 1: Image Warping and Mosaicing
+## Part A: Image Warping and Mosaicing
 ### Step 1: Shoot the Pictures

 I took a series of photos of the blinds in my home with an Iphone.
 The set of blinds covers three windows in total, and I marked the vertices of the middle window as key points.